Compliments, Concerns & Complaints Policy

 • inform us on which aspects of our work are meeting our high-quality standards

-• enable us to feedback to our staff the appreciation of our students /employers / Stakeholders.
+• enable us to feedback to our staff the appreciation of our students /employers / stakeholders.

 • inform us on ways that we might adjust our policies, procedures, or practices to incorporate excellent practice.